Microarea/MagicLinkSamples/README.md

 ## Step 3: Create a TBLoader Instance
 To invoke the web method that set the fiscal company, you must load a Mago4 backend, by starting a ``TbLoader`` process.
 This is done through the ``TBServices`` Web Service.

-Now in order to make a call to the ``TBServices`` web service we need to add a web reference to it in our application.
+Now in order to make a call to the ``TBServices`` web service we need to add a reference to it in our application.

 To do it, follow the same procedure described in Step 2, the URL of the service is:
 ```